George Burgess (rugby league): 2022

 In round 2 of the 2022 NRL season, Burgess made his club debut for St. George Illawarra in their loss to Penrith at Kogarah Oval.

 On 23 March, it was announced that Burgess had been arrested and charged by NSW Police for allegedly touching a woman sexually without their consent.
 Burgess was ordered to appear at court on 13 April 2022.

 On 23 July, Burgess announced he was stepping down from playing and planned to enter a rehabilitation facility to deal with gambling and depression.

 On 17 October, Burgess was released by St. George Illawarra.

-Burgess revealed his frustration at coach Anthony Griffin only allowing him to play 4 games, noting "there is no point me going back there if the coach doesn’t believe in me".
+Burgess revealed his frustration at coach Anthony Griffin for only allowing him to play four games, noting "there is no point me going back there if the coach doesn’t believe in me".
 Burgess subsequently announced his retirement citing his ongoing hip injury as the reason on 27 November 2022.

+2023

+In April, it was announced by Burgess that he had signed for Cairns Brothers in the Cairns District Rugby League competition.

+After winning the local Cairns premiership with Cairns Brothers, Burgess announced that he would be retiring for a second time.

+2024

+On 11 March, Burgess pleaded not guilty to a single charge of sexually touching another person without consent while at the woman’s home in March 2022.

 International career

 In October 2012, Burgess also played for the England Knights team.

 George was selected in England's 2013 Rugby League World Cup squad.
 Burgess featured in the 15–14 friendly loss to Italy.
 In England's first pool match against Australia, Burgess scored his first international try for England, playing at prop in the 28–20 loss at Millennium Stadium.
 In the Semi-final match against New Zealand, Burgess late high tackle on Sonny Bill Williams resulted in a penalty that gave New Zealand the field position to steal a late 20–18 victory in the last minute of the game at Wembley Stadium.
 Burgess received the Rugby League International Federation's Rookie of the Year award for 2013.
 Burgess played in 5 matches and scored 1 try (4p) in the tournament.

 On 6 October 2014, Burgess was selected in the England national rugby league team Final 24-man squad for the Four Nations series.
 Burgess played in 3 matches in the tournament.

 On 10 October 2016, Burgess was selected in the England 24-man squad for the 2016 Four Nations.
 Burgess played in all 3 matches off the interchange bench of the tournament.

 Burgess was not selected in The England squad for the 2017 rugby league world cup held in Australia although his brothers Sam Burgess and Thomas Burgess were selected.

 In 2018 he was selected for England against France at the Leigh Sports Village.

-On 6 November 2018, Burgess was suspended for four matches after being found guilty of eye gouging Dallin Watene-Zelezniak during England's 20-14 victory over New Zealand.
+On 6 November 2018, Burgess was suspended for four matches after being found guilty of eye gouging Dallin Watene-Zelezniak during England's 20–14 victory over New Zealand.
 The suspension meant that Burgess would miss the start of the 2019 NRL season.